Natesuri/national-park-client/README.md

 #### Open-source Contribution

-If anyone wants to contribute to the project, please fork and clone this repo, then run `npm instal`l to make sure the correct versions of all dependencies have been installed.
+If anyone wants to contribute to the project, please fork and clone this repo, then run `npm install` to make sure the correct versions of all dependencies have been installed.

 ##### Possible Features to work on